Introduction to Health Services Research : A Self-Study Course

 The division's Committee on Technological Innovation in Medicine was formed to study the development and diffusion of new and improved medical technologies (pharmaceuticals, medical devices, and clinical procedures).
 This Committee addresses such topics as health insurance coverage of new technologies, early stages of the technology development process, and the development and introduction into clinical practice of new surgical procedures.

-Keeping up with IOM publications and activities is easy.
-Sign up for IOM News, a free, bi-monthly e-mail newsletter that announces new IOM publications, upcoming events, and new online content.
+Keeping up with NAM publications and activities is easy.
+Sign up for News announcments, a free, e-mail alert service that announces new publications, upcoming events, and new online content.

-- IOM's many committees produce many reports and related documents each year.
+- NAM's many committees produce many reports and related documents each year.
 How do you keep up with their publications?
 Can you specify areas of interest and sign up for only them?

 - What is the role of the National Academy Press vis-a-vis the Institute of Medicine?